-Three-storey, basement, ground and one upper floor
+Three-storey (basement, ground and first floor)

-In premises with a basement, ground and first floor, served by more than one stairway, the layout shown in Figure 46 will be generally acceptable as long as the following apply:
+In premises with a basement, ground and first floor, served by more than one stairway, the layout shown in Figure 47 will be generally acceptable as long as the following apply:

-- To overcome the restriction of travel distance the stairway has been completely enclosed in 30-minute fireresisting construction and all doors onto the stairway are self-closing fire doors. - The farthest point on all of the floors to the nearest storey exit is within the overall suggested travel distance (see Table 2 on page 71).
+- To overcome the restriction of travel distance the stairway has been completely enclosed in 30-minute fireresisting construction and all doors onto the stairway are self-closing fire doors. - The furthest point on all of the floors to the nearest storey exit is within the overall suggested travel distance (see Table 2 on page 76).